 Comparison Between Beater Bar And No Beater Bar Vacuum Cleaners

 Beater Bars and Fluffy Carpets.
-Beater bars are actually meant for, and work better on carpets that are nice and fluffy.
+Beater bars are meant for and work better on carpets that are nice and fluffy.
 The brush can then penetrate deeper into the carpet and loosen most dirt to be sucked up.

 Some of the upright version of cleaners has the advantage of being able to switch off the movement of the brush and only use suction to clean the floor.

 Replacing Beater Bars.
 It is only logical that a brush spinning at 6500 RPM will eventually wear out and have to be replaced.
 When the bristles on the brush have worn down, their efficiency will naturally also decrease.
-Be sure to inspect this component when you check the rest of the unit on a regular basis, to ensure that the unit functions at the optimum level.
+Be sure to inspect this component when you check the rest of the unit regularly, to ensure that the unit functions at the optimum level.

 If you use your vacuum a lot, the chances are good that you would have to replace the brush/beater bar more regularly as well.
 This would add some cost to the running of the cleaner, but for a unit not fitted with a beater bar would, this expense can be avoided.